samarium-lang/Samarium/docs/builtins.md

 ## PARENT

 The parent function `!?` gets the parent/inherited classes of the input class.
-If a class only has one parent, it will be return directly.
+If a class only has one parent, it will be returned directly.
 If a class has multiple parents, they will be returned in an array, in the same order as in the class definition.

 Note that this will only go one layer deep, i.e. if class `A` has parent `B` and class `B` has parent `C`, `A!?` will only return `B`, and `A!?!?` will return `C`.